WalterCo/JetBrains_Homework/README.md

 WHERE ord.is_paid = 1 -- Only paid orders, exclude pre-orders
   AND YEAR(ord.exec_date) IN (2018, 2019) -- Year 2018, 2019
   AND MONTH(ord.exec_date) BETWEEN 1 AND 6 -- H1
+  AND cou.region != 'US'
+  AND ord.Currency != 'USD'
-GROUP BY cou.region
+GROUP BY cou.region, ord.currency
 ORDER BY 1
 ;
 ```
-This query shows how there is an increment by 6.4% in the average exchange rate from 2018 H1 to 2019 H1 which is the primary cause of the decline since we are looking at units per USD.
-After noticing that the currency was playing a significant factor, I have then summarized the data in two tables: one for 2018 and one for 2019.
+This query shows that there was an increment of 6.4% of the average exchange rate from USD to GBP and an increment of 6.8% of the average exchange rate from USD to EUR  between 2018 H1 and 2019 H1 which is the primary cause of the decline in USD revenue.
+After establishing that the currency was playing a significant factor, I have summarized the data in two tables: one for 2018 and another one for 2019.

 ```
 SELECT cou.region,